-- Construct a brand story/territories from a deep understanding of value propositions + brand attributes. - Craft personas based on audience demographics, psychographics, behaviors, and values that affect content preference and consumption. - Explain brand storytelling in the digital space. - Identify the key content types, their strengths, and limitations. - Develop a content calendar reflecting key content themes. - Create a content campaign brief that informs the creative output.
+- Construct a brand story from a deep understanding of value propositions. - Craft personas based on audience demographics, psychographics, behaviors, and values that affect content preference and consumption. - Explain brand storytelling in the digital space. - Identify the key content types, their strengths, and limitations. - Develop a content calendar reflecting key content themes. - Develop a messaging framework that houses key content themes/claims and support points. - Create a content campaign brief that informs the creative output.